-White-lined sphinx moth: This large species found from Canada down through Central America can be spotted from April through October as it flits, hummingbird-like, from flower to flower as it feeds.
+White-lined sphinx moth: This large species is found from Canada to Central America, and can be spotted from April through October as it flits, hummingbird-like, from flower to flower.

-Luna moth: The wingspan of this species can reach over 11 centimeters, making it one of the largest species in North America.
+Luna moth: The wingspan of this moth can exceed 11 centimeters, making it one of the largest moth species in North America.
 The huge wings make it all the easier to show off that beautiful light green coloration.

 Giant atlas moth: Curious which is the largest moth in the world?
 It's this, the giant atlas moth.
 Its wingspan reaches over 25 centimeters (or 10 inches)!
-It is said to be named after Atlas of Greek mythology, but their Cantonese name translates to "snake's head mouth" after the snake-like profile in the coloration of the outer edges of their top wings.
+It's said to be named after Atlas of Greek mythology, but its Cantonese name translates to "snake's head mouth" after the snake-like profile along the outer edges of its top wings.

 Pellucid hawk-moth: This unusual species leaves the beautiful coloring to its body, while keeping its wings a minimalist accessory.

-Elephant hawk-moth: This surprisingly bright species is found across parts of Europe and Asia from Ireland to Japan.
-Its coloring is what gives it its name, with the wings spread out like two large ears.
-Notice the pink spots on the body look like the outline of eyes at the top and lead down the body as if it were a long trunk.
+Elephant hawk-moth: This vivid species lives in parts of Europe and Asia from Ireland to Japan.
+Its name refers to some elephant-like aspects of its body, such as wings that spread out like two large ears.
+Notice how the pink spots on the body look like the outline of eyes at the top, and lead down the body as if it were a long trunk.

-Japanese silk moth: Endemic to Japan, this silk moth has made its way around the world as an import of the silk trade and can now be found in southeastern Europe and is spreading north.
+Japanese silk moth: Native to Japan, this silk moth has made its way around the world as an import of the silk trade.
+It can now be found in southeastern Europe and is spreading north.
 It has been part of the silk trade for more than 1,000 years.